 - Students will be allowed to participate in UNIV 101 (or any antirequisite) only once during their academic career at the University of Waterloo.

 - Where a faculty deems that the Foundation Term would not address the source of the academic challenges, the students may be required to withdraw from the faculty for a period of time resolve the barriers to their success.

 Student Success Office

-For more information, refer to the Student Success Office website.
+For more information on UNIV 101, refer to the Student Success Office website.